Mohammed Saeid

-Mohammed Khalid Saeid (born 24 December 1990) is a former professional footballer who plays as a midfielder.
+Mohammed Khalid Saeid (born 24 December 1990) is a former professional footballer who played as a midfielder.
 Born in Sweden, he has represented the Eritrea national team.

 Career

 Saeid was spotted at age eleven by Fulham while playing in a tournament with his team BK Forward.
 The English club brought him over to play with their youth team but ended up not signing him.
 Instead scouts from West Bromwich Albion who had watched him play for Fulham offered him a youth contract.

 In 2009, he returned to his old Swedish third tier club BK Forward.
-Saeid played three season there and had a very successful 2011 where he scored eight goals from midfield.
+Saeid played three seasons there and had a very successful 2011 where he scored eight goals from midfield.
 This caused Allsvenskan clubs like AIK, Malmö FF and Mjällby AIF to show interest in signing him.
 In the end he chose to stay in Örebro and signed with Örebro SK at the start of 2012.
 Saeid joined the Columbus Crew upon the expiration of his contract in December.

 On 14 March 2015, Saeid made his debut and first career start for Columbus Crew in place of center midfielder Tony Tchani who was serving a one-game suspension.
 Saied played 76 minutes in the Crew's 2-0 victory over Toronto FC.

 On 31 March 2017 Minnesota United FC traded Saeid, Joshua Gatt, and an international roster spot to Colorado Rapids for Marc Burch and Sam Cronin.

 On 29 December 2017, it was announced that Saeid would join Danish Superliga side Lyngby BK ahead of their 2018 season.

 On 3 August 2018, Saeid transferred to IK Sirius in Allsvenskan, signing a deal running until 2021.

 On 11 August 2021, Saeid signed with Trelleborg until the end of 2023.

 On 18 January 2024, Saeid returned to Örebro SK on a one-year contract with an optional year.

 On 8 November 2024, Saeid announced that he will end his career after this season.